upa/nante-wan/README.md

 Nante-WAN components are packaged as docker containers, and they run on Ubuntu 17.10.
-So, you can (easily?) test and deplyo this yet another SD-WAN in your both physical and virtual machine environments.
+So, you can (easily?) test and deploy this yet another SD-WAN in your both physical and virtual machine environments.